-Amended on 03 of July 2015 (version 2.0)
+Amended on 03 of September 2015 (Protocol Amendment number 2)

 6. MILESTONES

 Important milestones, such as start, duration and reporting of this study, largely depend on whether or not 4CMenB will be registered and introduced into the UK, under which circumstances (NIP or outbreak setting), and which age groups are indicated to receive the vaccine.
 A large NIP catch-up campaign would reduce the absolute number of reported meningococcal cases and as a result it will take more time before the required sample size has been reached.
 This would cause an increase of the total study duration and, therefore, a later date for the report(s) and publication(s).